Setting Your 2021 Financial Goals

 It’s too hard to know where you are financially with just one bank account.
 Using 3 different accounts to keep your Bills money and your Cash Savings separate from your Everyday Account helps you tell at a glance what you can afford to spend each week.
 Go ahead and set these up now.

 Pay yourself first!
 Have your bills and cash savings covered automatically – and then spend what’s left in your everyday account.
-So easy to keep on track by this one simple strategy.
+So easy to keep on track with this one simple strategy.
 Set up auto transfers using internet banking to transfer a set % of your wages each week into your Bills Account and into your Cash Saving Account.

 Your bank won’t offer you an interest rate reduction on your loan unless you ask for it.
 So… ask for it!
 This could save you thousands of dollars each year.
 When contacting your bank to ask for a reduction in your interest rate, have quotes available from another bank to show that you have done your homework and you know what is available out there!